-Racial and ethnic diversity in commissioned officer gains Racial diversity in FY15 services are much more likely to be racial minorities (see figure 24).45 And, although racial minorities are somewhat underrepresented in commissioned officer gains, this underrepresentation is entirely due to the minority underrepresentation of men.
+The civilian benchmark for AC commissioned officer gains is the 18- to 39-year-old college graduate population, in which 24.4 percent of men and 24.8 percent of women are racial minorities.44 Although women in the civilian population are slightly more likely than men to be racial minorities, female commissioned officer gains in each of the services are much more likely to be racial minorities (see figure 24).45 And, although racial minorities are somewhat underrepresented in commissioned officer gains, this underrepresentation is entirely due to the minority underrepresentation of men.
 In fact, female commissioned officer gains in the Navy are overrepresented in terms of their minority racial distribution relative to the civilian benchmark.